 America’s forests have provided a large net carbon sink for decades.
-According to the U.S. EPA Greenhouse Gas inventory, U.S. forests and forest products sequestered more than 730 million metric tons of carbon dioxide equivalents in 2019 — equal to almost 15 percent of U.S. carbon emissions from burning fossil fuels.
+According to the 2020 U.S. EPA Greenhouse Gas inventory, U.S. forests and forest products sequestered more than 750 million metric tons of carbon dioxide equivalents in that inventory year — equal to almost 15 percent of U.S. carbon emissions from burning fossil fuels.
 The upshot?
 Our forests are already a proven climate solution, and we need to sustain those actions in our forests that are helping to produce these strong results.

 2. Step one is to keep our existing forests as forests.

 More forests equate to more carbon being sequestered.
 That’s why our first step is to hold onto the forest cover that we have, including in cities.
 This won’t be easy!
 The U.S. Forest Service projects total urban and developed land area will increase by 39 to 69 million acres from 2010 to 2060.

 There are many ways to keep our forests as forests, starting with favorable tax policies and strong forest product markets that create positive financial conditions for private forest ownership.
 A complementary approach is to invest in permanent protection by purchasing conservation easements from private landowners and acquiring additional forestland for public ownership.
 The passage of the Great American Outdoors Act in 2020, and new federal efforts to conserve 30 percent of U.S. lands and waters by 2030, will help significantly.

 3. Planting trees = more forests to capture carbon.

 Tree planting and other actions to stimulate new tree growth are the simplest way to capture more carbon in forests — potentially 40 percent or more above current levels, according to research from The Nature Conservancy.
 It will be essential to use climate change science to inform the selection of trees to be planted, and how they are planted, so they survive and thrive in future conditions.